lolzone13/lolzone13/README.md

-I'm currently a junior at IIT Guwahati majoring in electronics and communication engineering.
+I'm a junior at IIT Guwahati majoring in electronics and communication engineering.
-I'm currently interested in web development.
-I also enjoy competitive programming.
+I'm interested in web dev, deep learning and algorithms.
 <br>
 Always willing to learn new things and work on cool stuff, so hit me up!<br>